Benefits of Biotin for Hair, Skin, and Nails: According to Science

-Let’s face it – not all of us are born with beautiful skin, hair or nails.
-And while we can try to cover up issues with makeup or nail polish, that only goes so far.
+Let’s face it - not all of us are born with flawless skin, impeccable hair or perfect nails.
+And while we can try to cover issues with makeup or nail polish, it can’t be a completely successful job.

-The real solution is fixing the problem at the root.
-Lots of people turn to biotin to help them get shinier and more beautiful hair, skin and nails.
-But what exactly is Biotin?
+The problem should be fixed at the root.
+Lots of people turn to biotin to get them shinier and more beautiful hair, skin, and nails.
+But what exactly is biotin?

 It plays a vital role in cellular signalling and gene regulation, embryonic growth and during pregnancy as well.
-In addition, they are much needed for healthy skin, hair, eyes, and for liver functioning.
+Biotin is much needed for healthy skin, hair, eyes, and liver functioning.

-These are the great reasons why we should make it a habit to get some portion of Biotin in our regular meal.
+These are excellent reasons why we should make biotin-supplementing a habit.
 This B complex vitamin is available in small amounts in some diets.
-And while some people get enough biotin from regular, healthy foods, this isn’t the case for everyone.
+While some people get enough biotin from regular, healthy foods, this isn’t the case for everyone.

-Biotin insufficiency can certainly occur in some situations.
-Let’s say you are habituated to eat too many egg whites regularly for a long period of time.
-Many of us don’t’ know that egg white contains a certain protein that binds biotin very tightly and prevents its absorption in the intestine!
+Biotin insufficiency can absolutely occur in some situations.
+Let’s say you used to eat too many egg whites regularly for an extended period of time.
+Many of us don’t know that egg white contains a specific protein that binds biotin very tightly and prevents its absorption in organs!

-Same can happen in case of raw eggs consumption.
-Long-term anticonvulsant therapy or use of antibiotics or parenteral nutrition for extended periods may interfere with the binding of biotin to biotinidase.
+Same can happen in case of raw egg consumption.
+Long-term anticonvulsant therapy, the use of antibiotics or of parenteral nutrition for extended periods may interfere with the binding of biotin to biotinides.

 The most common sign of Biotin deficiencies are:

 • Dry and Scaly skin rashes (especially on your face)